Submissions are open!

 CommuterLit.com is looking for short stories, memoir, novel excerpts and poetry (one poem or a series of poems), in any genre, with a word count of 500 to 4,000.
-On occasion we will run stories and excerpts up to 12,000 words in length, serializing the story and running it over a number of days — but we prefer stories up to 4,000.
+Please no AI-generated stories or poems.

 How to submit

 All submissions are through our Submittable service using the link below.
 You may submit more than one manuscript, but please send only one submission at a time.
+Poets: please submit one poem (or series if it is meant to be posted together) at a time.
 Attach the manuscript as a MS Word.doc file or a .rtf file (preferred).

 Use a 12 or 14 pt font size, Helvetica or Times New Roman.
-Do not indent paragraphs, but rather leave a space between paragraphs.
 Single space your copy and number your pages.
 At the top of your manuscript include: Title of the piece, your name, your contact information/email address, word count, if the piece has been published before and if so when and where.
 On all subsequent pages include, in a footer or header, your name and the title of your piece.

 When we’ll get back to you